Secure CheckoutPersonal information is secured with SSL technology.

 - Connects the biophysical, social, economic, policy and institutional aspects of droughts across multiple regions in developing world

-- Analyses linkages between government agencies, public institutions, NGOs, private sector, communities, with respect to setting policy
+- Analyzes policy linkages between government agencies, public institutions, NGOs, the private sector and communities

-- Includes discussion of gender dimensions of drought and its impacts
+- Includes a discussion of gender dimensions of drought and its impacts

 - Presents a multi-sectoral perspective, including the human dimensions of drought in developing countries